 The primary representative of the member agency is the chief executive officer of the agency.
 The chief executive officer is authorized to appoint one other senior executive as his/her alternate.
 He/She also has the right to nominate other senior executives to be additional agency representatives of the member agency, but these additional nominees must also be confirmed by a majority vote at the next business meeting.

-Currently there are 41 state agencies that are active members of ASCIA.
+Currently there are 48 state law enforcement agencies (out of 49 eligible) that are active members of ASCIA.

 Officers of the Association

-The officers of the association consists of a President, Vice President, Treasurer, and Secretary.
+The officers of the association consist of a President, Vice President, Treasurer, Secretary, and Sergeant of Arms.
 They are elected for two year terms at the fall meeting of the association held in odd number years.
 The President and Vice President can only be reelected to that office for one additional terms.